News We Recently Launched AD Migrator and AD Reporter.

 6. Generate Legacy MS Exchange’s Hostname.

 This would guide the users about creating and checking legacy domain-name-system (or DNS) host names.
-This is required to ensure that legacy MS Exchange 2007 and MS Exchange 2010/2013 do coexist.
+This is important to ensure that legacy MS Exchange 2007 and MS Exchange 2010/2013 coexist.
 Client-Access-servers and Autodiscover make use of this particular hostname while it re-directing legacy users to Exchange servers.

 7. Installing MS Exchange 2013/2010.

-This would guide the user about using MS Exchange 2013/2010 Server Setup-Wizard for MS Exchange 2013/2010 Mailbox’s installation, Client-Access roles and Edge-Transport role’s installation.
+This would guide the user about using MS Exchange 2013/2010 Server Setup-Wizard for MS Exchange 2013/2010 Mailbox’s installation, Client-Access roles, and Edge-Transport role’s installation.
 Further, this would even guide about verifying this installation of Exchange Server migration from Exchange 2010 to Exchange 2013.
-To do this, it is recommended that one must run the Get-ExchangeServer cmdlet and then go on to review the setup-log file.
+To do this, one must run the Get-ExchangeServer cmdlet and then go on to review the setup-log file.

 8. Prepare MS Exchange 2010/2013 Mailbox.

 In an Exchange-run enterprise, mailboxes are usually considered the most common type of recipients for information workers.
 All mailboxes have an Active Directory user account that is associated with them.
-Such mailboxes are used for sending/receiving messages and for salvaging messages, tasks, documents, appointments, notes, etc. It is easy to create the mailbox with the help of Shell/EAC.
+Microsoft uses such mailboxes for sending/receiving messages and for salvaging messages, tasks, documents, appointments, notes, etc. It is easy to create the mailbox with the help of Shell/EAC.

 9. Ensure Configuring MS Exchange-Related Virtual-Directories.